Is Frozen Fruit As Healthy As Fresh Fruit? 9 Key Differences

 Scent molecules utilize energy to travel away from food products.
 And what decreases that energy production?
 Cold temperatures!
 That’s why frozen foods don’t offer intense aromas.
 Even savory foods like spices and meat products have a mild scent when frozen.
 So, you can imagine what this molecular process does to items like fruit that naturally have a lighter scent to begin with.

 Subsequently, fresh fruit offers a much greater aromatic experience.
-Even the fruit section of a grocery store’s produce department will be complemented by the fragrance of various products.
+Even a grocery store’s produce department will be complemented by the fragrance of various products.
 However, these scents can fade upon spoilage just as quickly as they emerge once the fruit ripens.
 So, be wary of expiration dates.

 Frozen Fruit vs Fresh Fruit: Buy and Sell Both!